neurobionics/opensourceleg/README.md

 pip install opensourceleg
 ```

-> If you plan on installing the _opensourceleg_ library on a Raspberry Pi, we recommend using [opensourcelegpi](https://github.com/neurobionics/opensourcelegpi) tool, which is a cloud-based CI tool used to build an up-to-date OS for a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) that can be used headless/GUI-less to control autonomous/remote robotic systems.
-This tool bundles the _opensourceleg_ library and its dependencies into a single OS image, which can be flashed onto a microSD card and used to boot a Raspberry Pi.
-For more information, click [here](https://github.com/neurobionics/opensourcelegpi/blob/main/README.md).

-### Developing

-// ... existing code ...
+You can now use the library in your projects!
+Please refer to the [documentation](https://opensourceleg.readthedocs.io/en/latest/) for tutorials, examples, and more.

-### Developing
+### Developing and Contributing to the Library

-To modify, develop, or contribute to the [opensourceleg](https://pypi.org/project/opensourceleg/) library, we recommend following these steps:
+If you'd like to modify or contribute to the [opensourceleg](https://pypi.org/project/opensourceleg/) library, we recommend following these steps:

 1. **Fork the repository** by clicking the "Fork" button at the top right of this [page](https://github.com/neurobionics/opensourceleg).